-We continue the good work begun by the establishment of Newton Chapelry, by what is now Manchester Cathedral, in 1556 which has seen the British Empire and Industrial Revolution come and go, with all the challenges this brings for place so heavily reliant on industry until a few generations ago.
+We continue the good work begun by the establishment of Newton Chapelry, by what is now Manchester Cathedral, in 1556.
+We have seen the British Empire and Industrial Revolution come and go, with all the challenges this brings for place so heavily reliant on industry until a few generations ago.

 Our Patrons are the Dean and Canons of Manchester, and the Crown, by turn.

-The present building, built by Act of Parliament, in 1814 replaced the original chapel and church of 1571 which fell down in 1808.
+The present building, built by an Act of Parliament in 1814, replaced the original chapel and church of 1571 which fell down in 1808.
 The Rector continued to preach in its ruins so that he could receive his income from Tithes.

-We are an inclusive, gently catholic worshipping community, committed to the well-being and safe-keeping of all God's people.*
+We are an inclusive, gently catholic worshipping community, which sees worship as mission, committed to the well-being and safe-keeping of all God's people.*

-The present Rector, the Reverend Andrew Wickens, came to Manchester from the Diocese of Lincoln in October 2010, and is also Minor Canon of Manchester Cathedral.
+The present Rector, the Reverend Andrew Wickens, came to Manchester from the Diocese of Lincoln in October 2010.

 * Please see our Safeguarding Policy using the tabs to the left of this panel